Purpose of the Grant Program

-The Fulbright Saastamoinen Foundation Distinguished Chair position provides an American scholar with the opportunity to conduct research at the University of Eastern Finland (UEF) at the Faculty of Health Sciences.
-The Chair position is available for scholars and specialists in any field of Health Sciences, but priority will be given to research work in Cardiovascular Diseases and/or Metabolic Diseases.
+The Fulbright-Saastamoinen Foundation Distinguished Chair position provides U.S. scholars with the opportunity to conduct research at the University of Eastern Finland (UEF) at the Faculty of Health Sciences.
+The Chair position is available for scholars and specialists in any field of Health Sciences and/or Public/Global Health, but priority will be given to research work in Cardiovascular Diseases and/or Metabolic Diseases.

 The Scholar has an opportunity to serve as a resource for doctoral students as well.

 The Chair and the UEF faculty will work together in designing the Chair’s activities.

 Applicants are advised to include an invitation letter from the relevant unit at UEF in their application as well as a research plan in the project statement of the Distinguished Chair application.
 Proposals for medical research involving clinical training, patient care, or patient contact are not eligible.
 Please contact the Fulbright Finland Foundation if you have any questions about the eligibility of your project.

 The Fulbright-Saastamoinen Foundation Distinguished Chair is jointly funded by the Saastamoinen Foundation and the Fulbright Finland Foundation.